CLAMS App User Manual

 The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested

-This is because the image you are trying to run is built for Intel/AMC CPUs.
+This is because the image you are trying to run is built for Intel/AMD x64 CPUs.
 To force the container to run on an emulation layer, you can add --platform linux/amd64 option to the docker run command.

 Invoking the app server

-Once the app is running as an HTTP server, visit the server address (localhost:5000)to get the app metadata.
-App metadata is also available at the App Directory entry of the app.
+Once the app is running as an HTTP server, visit the server address (localhost:5000, or the remote host name if running on a remote computer) to get the app metadata.
+App metadata is also available at the App Directory entry of the app if the app is published on the App Directory.
 App metadata contains important information about the app that we will use in the following sections.

 To actually run the app and process input media through computational analysis, simply send a POST request to the app with a MMIF input as the request body.